MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-set-up-resources.md

 ---
-title: Tutorial - set up resources for Validation as a Service
+title: Set up resources for validation as a service
+titleSuffix: Azure Stack Hub
-description: In this tutorial, learn how to set up resources for Validation as a Service.
+description: Learn how to set up resources for Azure Stack Hub validation as a service.
 author: mattbriggs
 ms.topic: tutorial
 ms.date: 1/22/2020
 ms.author: mabrigg
 ms.reviewer: johnhas
 ms.lastreviewed: 11/26/2018
 ROBOTS: NOINDEX

 # Customer intent: As a system engineer at a partner OEM, I need to create a solution to check for a new, unique set of hardware intended to run Azure Stack Hub, so I can validate that my hardware runs Azure Stack Hub.